Kstarr321/module-one-final-project-guidelines-dc-web-062419/README.md

 # problems I currently have
-  #- there is no looping construct to keep the application running when given an invalid input
   #- when/where/ and how to wrap my methods together for a smooth program launch
   #- a way to create a user if the username does not currently exist
   #-